Magnetic Switching by Oxygen Adsorption in Metal-Organic Framework Systems

-In principle, by combining the Hamiltonian of Eq.~(\ref{eq:Hamiltonian}) with the oxygen molecule chemical potential Eq.~(\ref{eq:ChemicalPotential}), we can obtain the full information of our model.
-However, rather than directly addressing the Hamiltonian, we first trace out $\{S_i\}$ and $n_{pp'}$ and derive an effective Hamiltonian for $\{T_p\}$ of the TCNQ spins, which retains the information of the original Hamiltonian precisely and is easier to treat numerically.
-The Ising nature of the [Ru$_2$] spins and the oxygen variables enables us to construct the effective model as
+In principle, by combining the Hamiltonian in Eq.~(\ref{eq:Hamiltonian}) with the chemical potential of the oxygen molecule, Eq.~(\ref{eq:ChemicalPotential}), we can obtain the full information of our model.
+However, rather than directly addressing the Hamiltonian, we first trace out $\{S_i\}$ and $n_{pp'}$ and derive an effective Hamiltonian for $\{T_p\}$ of the TCNQ spins.
+The effective Hamiltonian preserves the information of the original Hamiltonian precisely and is easier to treat numerically.
+The Ising nature of the [Ru$_2$] spins and oxygen variables enables us to construct the effective model as